-As at 31 December 2016, the Group's maximum exposure to credit risk, which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties, is arising from the carrying amount of the respective financial assets as stated in the consolidated statement of financial position.
+As at 31 December 2017, the Group's maximum exposure to credit risk, which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties, is arising from the carrying amount of the respective financial assets as stated in the consolidated statement of financial position.
 In order to minimise the credit risk, the management of the Group has delegated a team responsible for determination of credit limits, credit approvals and other monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
 In addition, the Group reviews the recoverable amount of each individual trade debt at the end of each reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.
-In this regard, the directors consider that the Group's credit risk is
+In this regard, the Directors consider that the Group's credit risk is effectively managed.

-The credit risk of loans to joint ventures, loan to an associate and loan to a non-controlling shareholder are concentrated in four (2015: four) joint ventures, nil (2015: one) associate and one (2015: nil) non-controlling shareholder respectively.
-However, the management, having considered the financial background and good creditability of the associate, joint ventures and non-controlling shareholder, believes there is no significant credit risk.
-Management will closely monitor the financial position of each counterparty to ensure overdue debts are timely recovered.
+The credit risk of loans to joint ventures, loan to an associate and loan to a non-controlling shareholder are concentrated in three (2016: four) joint ventures, one (2016: nil) associate and one (2016: one) non-controlling shareholder respectively.
+However, the management, having considered the financial background and good creditability of the joint ventures, associate and non-controlling shareholder, believes there is no significant credit risk.
+Management will closely monitor the financial position of each counterparty to ensure overdue debts are recovered in a timely manner.